Kayaks Suitable For Big, Heavy and Tall Guys Reviewed

 Whether you’re fat, thin, tall or short (or anywhere in between); size shouldn’t be anything that holds you back from enjoying a relaxing kayaking trip.
-You just need to find the right equipment to suit your body type.
+You just need to find the right kayak and equipment to suit your body type.

 Kayaks For Big & Tall Guys (and gals): At A Glance

 I’m Tall, What Kayak Features Should I Look Out For?

 The size of the cockpit will be important if you’re tall, whether it’s sit-in kayaks or sit-on.
 While sit-on kayaks can offer you a more open deck, you will still need to keep in mind the space you’ll have for your legs, which is pretty vital for a larger person.